Practicum and Intern Positions at Emmanuel College Counseling Center

 The Center is perceived as a welcoming place for staff and clients and we maintain an informal atmosphere that seems best for our students.
 Despite the relaxed atmosphere, staff members are held to the highest professional standards and expectations in their clinical work and their supervision of trainees.

-The Counseling Center graduate practicum/intern position requires the trainee to work 22-28 hours a week for the entire academic year.
+The Counseling Center graduate practicum/intern position requires the trainee to work 22-28 hours per week for the entire academic year.
 We accept students from an accredited program in counseling, psychology or related field.
 Our trainees often have master’s degrees or equivalent.
-Experience working with college students is preferred, but not required.
+Experience working with college students is preferred but not required.

 Viable candidates will have completed appropriate coursework and have knowledge of counseling theory and basic counseling skills.
 Clinical experience, including at least one practicum or equivalent, is necessary.
 Audiotaping is required for all sessions and audio recorders are provided.
 Supervisors may vary in their emphasis on the use of tapes during supervision but listen to sessions on a regular basis.
 Psychological testing is not done on a routine basis, although trainees with an interest in this area can work with their supervisor to identify appropriate clients for testing.